 Daisy from Beyond My Border blog says: Off-season in Disney is one of the best ways to travel on a budget.
 Avoid the summer holidays by visiting the parks between January and February (right after the Christmas break) or October and November (following the start of the school year).
 During these months, Disney can be much cheaper as children will be back in school.

-Both Disney California Adventure and Disneyland Park will cost $97 per adult ticket during the off-season, as opposed to $124 per ticket during peak season.
-Not only will you be avoiding mobs of tourists, but you can also land hotels at a lower rate!
+Both Disney California Adventure and Disneyland Park will cost less per adult ticket during the off-season, as opposed to the latest surge prices per ticket during peak season.
+Not only will you be slightly avoiding mobs of tourists, but you can also land hotels at a lower rate!

 Jessica from the Uprooted Traveler blog says: Want to cut down on waiting in line?
 Head to a single rider line to limit your wait time to half an hour or less at some of Disneyland’s and California Adventure’s most popular rides.
 In order to cut down on wasted empty seats, certain rides have a “single rider” line, filling in the gaps on rides for uneven parties.
 Not only does this significantly cut down on your wait time, this perk is available for a bunch of crowd-favorites, like Splash Mountain and Indiana Jones Adventure at Disneyland and Incredicoaster and Radiator Springs Racers at California Adventure.